Marie-Louise von Franz: Selected works

-The Collected Works of Marie-Louise von Franz
+Collected Works

 "Fons Mercurialis", "Mercurial Fountain" or "Fountain of Life", plate included in the Rosarium Philosophorum, 1550.
-Logo of Stiftung für Jung'sche Psychologie, Jungian Psychology Foundation, Küsnacht, Switzerland, responsible for the English edition of the Complete Works.
+Logo of Stiftung für Jung'sche Psychologie, Jungian Psychology Foundation, Küsnacht, Switzerland, responsible for the English edition of the Collected Works.

 On January 4, 2021, on the 106th anniversary of the author's birth, Chiron Publications began publishing a new translation in English of the 28 volumes that make up her Collected Works, estimating a 10-year period for completion.